Martha Betz Shapley: Astronomical research

 Shapley moved with her husband to the Mount Wilson Observatory and Harvard College Observatory, and from 1915 through 1927 she continued to publish research on eclipsing binary stars, despite not having any formal academic appointment.
 This was a topic which her husband had previously studied as a graduate student but had moved on from; Zdeněk Kopal has speculated that (as she was the more talented in mathematics of the two Shapleys) she provided significant anonymous assistance to her husband in his doctoral work.
 Eventually, the pressure of family life caused her to set aside her work in this area.

+Harvard College Observatory

+Shapley worked at the Harvard College Observatory from 1921 to 1932.
+She gained recognition for her expertise in eclipsing binary stars and additionally conducted mathematical computations for a range of diverse projects.
+Specializing in the computation of eclipsing binary star orbits, she focused on pairs of stars orbiting closely together, appearing as a single variable point of light from Earth.
+Between 1917 and 1932, she meticulously calculated and published the orbital paths of at least 14 such binary stars.

 War service and security investigation

 During World War II, in order to contribute to the war effort, Shapley applied to work for the civil service doing cryptanalysis, a subject she had previously studied, but was unable to find a position doing this in Boston.

 Instead, she began working with Zdeněk Kopal calculating tables of munitions trajectories.
+Throughout World War II, Shapley utilized her mathematical prowess to support the war endeavors.
+For a duration of four years, she dedicated her efforts to calculating firing tables for the Navy and Air Force within the Division of Industrial Cooperation at MIT.

 After the war, when senator Joseph McCarthy and the House Un-American Activities Committee began investigating her husband for his left-leaning political views, she came under fire as well, and in 1950 after she was discovered to have brought home data from Kopal on eclipsing binary stars she was relieved of her military work and of her security clearance.
 However, her clearance was restored and she was allowed to resume her work several months later.